Skip to Main Content

 Evaluating journal articles - Peer reviewed, academic, scholarly?

-Nowadays, there is a lot of research literature openly available on the internet, that doesn't require searching through a Monash Library database.
-While it can be easier to search articles online, it also makes it difficult to gauge the 'worthiness' of individual articles.
-It is important to evaluate what you find to ensure you are using acceptable quality resources.
+The library provides access to thousands of journal articles, both print and electronic.
+You can also find many articles on the internet, however it can be difficult to gauge the quality of these.
+It is important to evaluate what you find to ensure you are using acceptable resources.

-academic / scholarly writing
+Academic / scholarly

-peer reviewed / refereed
+Peer reviewed / refereed

 Literature that meets these criteria is often academic: